ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 ### Conclusion

 You have now successfully acquired a Docker image file to your computer, and have created a Docker container from it.
-While this already effects a reproducible computational environment,the image contents are not under your control, so we look at this topic, after a quick discussion about the Docker Hub.
+While this already effects a reproducible computational environment,the image contents are not under your control, so we look at this topic next.

 {% include links.md %}